List of Christian denominational positions on homosexuality: Baptists

 The Southern Baptist Convention, the largest of the Baptist denominations and the single largest Protestant group in the U.S., believes that the Bible says practicing homosexuality is a sin, stating clearly that its members "affirm God's plan for marriage and sexual intimacy – one man, and one woman, for life.
 Homosexuality is not a 'valid alternative lifestyle.'
 It is not, however, an unforgivable sin.
 The same redemption available to all sinners is available to homosexuals.
 They, too, may become new creations in Christ."
-Independent Fundamental Baptist churches (in general) also view homosexuality as sinful or unnatural.
+Independent Fundamental Baptist churches (in general) also view homosexuality as sinful and unnatural.

-The American Baptist Churches USA (ABCUSA) officially regards homosexual conduct "as incompatible with Biblical teaching"; however, there are a number of Baptist churches in the ABCUSA and the Cooperative Baptist Fellowship that have less literal views.
+The American Baptist Churches USA (ABCUSA) officially regards homosexual conduct "as incompatible with Biblical teaching"; however, there are a number of Baptist churches in the ABCUSA and the Cooperative Baptist Fellowship that have less conservative views.
 The Association of Welcoming and Affirming Baptists, a group of some 50 churches and organizations, is committed to the "full inclusion" of gay and lesbian persons in their churches.

-The historically African-American denominations of the National Baptist Convention have issued no public statements on homosexuality; however, the National Baptist Convention, USA, Inc. does not allow its clergy to officiate at ceremonies for same-sex unions.
+The historically African-American denominations of the National Baptist Convention have issued no public statements on homosexuality; however, the National Baptist Convention, USA, Inc., does not allow its clergy to officiate at ceremonies for same-sex unions.